LADSG: Label-Anonymized Distillation and Similar Gradient Substitution for Label Privacy in Vertical Federated Learning: Experiment and Discussion

 \subsubsection{Datasets and Model Architectures}

 We evaluate LADSG on six real-world datasets from diverse domains.
 Table~\ref{tab:datasets} summarizes the dataset statistics and model configurations.

 CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning}, and CINIC-10~\cite{darlow2018cinic} are standard image classification benchmarks with $32 \times 32$ color images.
-CIFAR-100 includes 100 categories, while CINIC-10 offers a large-scale testbed with 270,000 samples from CIFAR and ImageNet.
-These datasets assess LADSG's scalability and robustness in visual tasks.

-Yahoo Answers~\cite{zhang2015character} is a large-scale NLP dataset with question-answer pairs, used to evaluate LADSG on sentence-level text classification, where token sequences are split between participants.
+CIFAR-100 includes 100 categories, while CINIC-10 provides a large-scale testbed with 270{,}000 samples drawn from CIFAR and ImageNet.
+These datasets are used to evaluate LADSG's scalability and robustness in visual tasks.
+Yahoo Answers~\cite{zhang2015character} is a large-scale NLP dataset consisting of question-answer pairs, used to assess LADSG in sentence-level text classification where token sequences are vertically partitioned across participants.
+The Loan Default Prediction dataset~\cite{loanprediction} includes 156 tabular features for financial record analysis, simulating enterprise VFL settings.
+BHI~\cite{janowczyk2016deep} is a breast histopathology dataset for binary cancer diagnosis, representing high-stakes medical applications.